 James Renwick had been declared a rebel after renouncing his allegiance to King Charles II in 1680, declaring him a tyrant and usurper.
 The Covenanters resisted the efforts of Charles II to impose

-James Renwick was hunted all over Scotland until Government troops caught in February 1688.
+James Renwick was hunted all over Scotland until Government troops caught up with him in February 1688.
 It is believed he was betrayed by a fellow Covenanter during a secret meeting in Edinburgh.
 After refusing to swear an oath to King James he was hanged in Edinburgh’s Grassmarket at the age of 26.

 The persecutions of Covenanters would end with the removal of King James and the ascension of William of Orange and his wife Mary (James’ daughter) to the thrones of Scotland and England in the ‘Glorious Revolution’ of 1688.